debounce-interrupciones-arduino

 In general, it is always advisable to add a hardware filter when using physical inputs with interrupts.

 Software debounce has the advantage of not requiring additional components.
-We resolve the bounce solely by modifying our program code.
+We solve the bounce solely by modifying our program’s code.

-On the downside, it slightly increases the execution time and complexity of the code.
-Additionally, if we do not apply the code correctly, we may ignore “true” interrupts.
+As a disadvantage, it slightly increases execution time and code complexity.
+Also, if we don’t apply the code correctly, we can ignore “true” interrupts.

 The simplest way to apply software debounce is to check the time between interrupt triggers.
-If the time is less than a certain threshold (threshold), we simply ignore the interrupt.
-Essentially, we have defined a “dead zone” where we ignore the generated interrupts.
+If the time is less than a certain time threshold, we simply ignore the interrupt.
+In short, we have defined a “dead zone” where we ignore generated interrupts.

 To apply software debounce, we modify the ISR function as follows.